John Levine's greydaemon

 Introduction

 This package extends netqmail with John Levine's greylisting daemon.
-Subject to the environment variable GREYIP
+Subject to the environment variable GREYIP being set, greylist checks are made for incoming SMTP connections prior to accepting messages.

 'Full' greylisting is implemented, meaning that the connecting IP address, envelope sender and envelope recipient form the triplet that is checked.